agriculturedev/Mainz-DKSR-importer/README.md

-the importers should implement the **abstract** `Importer` class. each importer also passes 2 strings to the `Importer` class, one for the DataType and one for the DataStreamName. currently these would be "Tree" & "HealthState" and "ParkingLot" and "Occupancy" respectively. each importer will then start a timer defining how often it should run.
+the importers should implement the **abstract** `Importer` class. each importer also passes 2 strings to the `Importer` class, one for the DataType and one for the DataStreamName. currently these would be "Tree" & "HealthState" and "ParkingLot" & "Occupancy" respectively. each importer will then start a timer defining how often it should run.

 they first get the DKSR data and for each they will use the `GetFrostThingData()` method to see if a thing already exists.